manojkarri04/Simon-Says-Game/README.md

 ---

+## 🧠 About This Project

+This game was developed specifically as a **practice and learning exercise**.
+As an aspiring developer, I built this project to strengthen my core programming fundamentals before moving on to more complex full-stack frameworks.
+It serves as a practical application of:
+* Direct DOM manipulation.
+* Event listeners and user input handling.
+* Array-based state management and sequence validation using Vanilla JavaScript.

+---

 ## 🎮 How to Play

 1. **Start the Game:** Press any key on your keyboard or click anywhere on the screen to begin.